Jazper55555/Music-Match/README.md

 ## Resources

-I implemented one external library for CLI fonts/formatting - PyFiglet!
+I implemented an external library for CLI fonts/formatting - PyFiglet!

 To learn more about PyFiglet, click here: [PyFiglet](https://pypi.org/project/pyfiglet/)

+I utilized a table relationship/database diagram editor as well which can be found here: [dbdiagram](https://dbdiagram.io/home)